 Even more interesting was that where the color of the oval windows was not annotated we would find this detail was likely unsettled at the time as it appeared they were testing out color schemes of red versus blue in rapid succession because the earliest paint layers showed no sign of dirt deposition or weathering.

 So was Peale present while color decisions were made??

 Peale’s involvement in recording the paint treatments seen on the dome makes the manner in which the “straw” was achieved far more interesting.
 Most colors of this period were built up out of several hues and the peach tint that was used as a base for the glaze is the shade used for all female elements in art of the era (the solidity of men was expressed in grayish stone hues).

-Never should we assume the past was sepia-toned as the earliest photographs of our ancestors have caused us to believe.
-Rather than think of them as an artist’s flight of fancy, the works of period artists can often help us to understand the interior and exterior palettes of the era.
+Never should we assume the past was sepia-toned.
+Rather than think of colorful renderings as an artist’s flight of fancy, the works of period artists can often help us to understand the interior and exterior palettes of the era.
 We hope this blend of archival and physical evidence informing our past has been a good introduction into what paint microscopy can tell us about our more colorful past.